meghanam42/VRProject/README.md

 # VR Project
 ## Google drive
-We have submitted links to our projects google drive. it contains the same files as our implmentation submission
+We have submitted links to our projects google drive.
+It contains the same files as our implmentation submission.

 Anyone with a university of auckland account can access this google drive.